goldenson/maximeorefice/_posts/2020-03-27-real-estate.md

 ## Investigation

 This is an optional step, and a lot of people are going through this process.
-The idea is to hire a profesionnal that will help you identify the weaknesses of the house and the thing you need to be aware of.
+The idea is to hire a professional that will help you identify the weaknesses of the house and the things you need to be aware of.

 > [Find the best inspector](https://www.lapresse.ca/maison/immobilier/conseils/201702/28/01-5074033-trouver-le-meilleur-inspecteur.php)